 Another type of traffic that gets inflated quite a bit is Direct traffic to your site.
 Here we’re not talking spam to attract traffic, but mostly automated scripts (bots) crawling your content.

-Filtering out direct traffic spam from Google Analytics
+Remove referral spam from Google Analytics with filters

 What I noticed in my Google Analytics account are two network domains with a traffic pattern that could really only be automated.
 Direct traffic to single pages only, all from the same network domain.
 In principle the network domain variable should contain the domain names of internet providers.